 Telmate Verified is the way you, as well as your phone number, are approved to receive phone calls from inmates in Oregon DOC facilities.
 You must be Telmate Verified to receive phone calls and deposit funds for inmates.

 How do I become Telmate Verified?

 The first time an inmate calls you using the new Telmate system, you will be asked to enter some basic information that is then confirmed.
 Once you verify, you will not need to verify again.
 Additionally, you can verify yourself by setting up a free Telmate account through the Telmate website or at any Telmate payment kiosk.
-If you would like more information on Telmate Verified, click here to watch a short video.

 How much will an inmate call cost?